-Third, one should test some participants in the lab.
+Third, one should test some participants in the laboratory.
 Observe them as they read and respond to the materials.
 Ask them to identify aspects of instructions that are unclear.
-Internet-based research does not have a lab assistant who can answer questions, so every question must be addressed in advance.
+With a few exceptions, Internet-based research does not have a laboratory assistant who can answer questions, so every question must be addressed in advance.
 Check if people are responding before they have scrolled to see the information that they are supposed to review before responding.
-One of the first author's students had placed a response device before the material the participant needed to read.
-During pilot testing, the first author observed a number of people who responded before they had scrolled to make visible what they were supposed to be judging.
+One of the second author's students had placed a response device before the material the participant needed to read.
+During pilot testing, the second author observed a number of people who responded before they had scrolled to make visible what they were supposed to be judging.
 Analyze the data from the pilot study to see that the coding and analysis will function properly.
 It is often when analyzing data that students discover problems with their studies.
 That is why some pilot data should be analyzed before the main study is run.

 One can discover a lot by observing participants in pilot research.
-For example, in a study with the randomized response technique (e.g. Musch, Bröder, & Klauer, 2001), participants were supposed to toss two coins and then respond "yes" if both coins were heads, "no" if both coins were tails, and to tell the truth otherwise.
+For example, in a study with the random response method (e.g., Musch, Bröder, and Klauer 2001), participants were supposed to toss two coins and then respond "yes" if both coins were heads, "no" if both coins were tails, and to tell the truth otherwise.
 The purpose of the technique is to allow an experimenter to assess a population statistic without knowing any person's true answer.
-For example, most people would be embarrassed to admit that they cheated on their income taxes, but with the randomized response technique there is no way to know if "yes" meant that the person did cheat or that the coins were both heads.
+For example, most people would be embarrassed to admit that they cheated on their income taxes, but with the random response method there is no way to know if "yes" meant that the person did cheat or that the coins were both heads.
 If people follow instructions, this method allows the experimenter to subtract 25% "yes" answers (that occurred because of two heads) and 25% "no" (resulting from two tails), and double the remainder to find the correct proportions.
-For example, if 30% of the group say that they cheated on their taxes, it means that 10% of the population say they cheated.
-In our pilot test, however, only 1 of 15 participants took out any coins, and she asked first if she should actually follow the instructions.
-The first author urged his student to add stronger instructions and an extra pair of items at the end of the survey asking if the participant had actually used the coins, and if not, why not.
+For example, if 30% of the group indicated that they cheated on their taxes, it means that 10% of the population cheated.
+In our pilot test, however, only one of fifteen participants took out any coins, and she asked first if she should actually follow the instructions.
+The second author urged his student to add stronger instructions and an extra pair of items at the end of the survey asking if the participant had actually used the coins, and if not, why not.
 About half said they had not followed the instructions, giving excuses such as "lazy" and "I had nothing to hide."
-This example should make one very concerned about what happens in studies that are not observed and still more concerned about studies that are launched without pilot testing.
+This example should make one very concerned about what happens in studies that are not observed, and still more concerned about studies that are launched without pilot testing.

 It is also important to pretest the materials with different browsers and systems and with a small monitor, to make sure that everyone will see what they are supposed to see.
-Otherwise you would probably run into what the second author coined "configuration error IV" in Internet-based research-the all-toocommon underestimation of the technical variance inherent in the Internet (Reips, 2002b).
-Consider adding items to your research instrument to ask about monitor sizes, volume settings, and other settings when you think these variables might make a difference to the results.
-Such information can be used to partition the sample for separate analysis.
-Considerations of delivery of psychophysical stimuli and a discussion of when such settings may or may not matter are reviewed by Krantz (2001).
+Otherwise, you would probably run into what the first author coined "configuration error IV" in Internet-based research-the all too common underestimation of the technical variance inherent in the Internet (Reips 2002b; also see Reips 2007; Schmidt 2007).
+Consider adding items to your research instrument to ask about monitor sizes, volume settings, and other settings that you think might make a difference to the results.
+Such information can be used to partition the sample for separate analyses.
+Considerations of delivery of psychophysical stimuli and a discussion of when such settings may or may not matter are reviewed by Krantz (2001) and Krantz and Williams (2010).

-RECRUITING PARTICIPANTS FOR INTERNET-BASED RESEARCH
+27.9 RECRUITING PARTICIPANTS FOR INTERNET-BASED RESEARCH